 We are a “Welcoming and Affirming” Episcopal church.
 We would like to grow in numbers, in spiritual depth, in social outreach, and in our ability to minister to one another.
 We wish to support all members of our Eastport community, regardless of ethnicity, economic status, faith background, or sexual orientation.

-We are very thankful to have called the Reverend Diana Carroll as our Priest-in-Charge.
+We are very thankful to have called the Reverend Diana Carroll, first as our Priest-in-Charge and then as our Rector.
 You can find out more about her here

 .
 Please read the HouseCall